 Finance Degree Specialization

-A field where employment is expected to grow steadily for many years, finance is one of the most dynamic and expansive areas of the business world.
+Finance is one of the most dynamic and expansive areas of the business world.
 Earn your business finance degree specialization from DeVry University, and you'll learn from faculty with real-world finance experience.
 Through experiential learning methods, you'll become qualified to work with the new and diverse financial products and services of a global economy.
-Upon graduation, pursue careers in finance in such areas as bank management, credit management, insurance analysis, and financial planning.
+Upon graduation, pursue career fields in areas such as bank management, credit management, insurance analysis, and financial planning.

 Learn more about DeVry's Finance degree specialization online.